+In facilitating communication and to understand the views of Shareholders, Shareholders may contact the Company through the Company's email address at info@gccpresources.com.
 Shareholders are also encouraged to attend the AGM, to ensure a high level of accountability and to stay informed of the Group's strategies and goals.
 The notice of the AGM together with the annual report will be released to shareholders via SGXNet.
-At the AGM, shareholders are given the opportunity to communicate their views to the Directors and Management on matters relating to the Company and the Group.
-Before and after AGM, the Board will engage in dialogue with shareholders, to gather views or inputs, and address shareholders' concerns.
+For the forthcoming FY2020 AGM, Shareholders may contact the Company through the Company's email address ("agm@gccpresources.com" or "info@gccpresources.com") with regards to any queries and questions that they may have.